philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 ```

     8

+There might be an egraph that bakes in this kind of subst node or bakes in a fast subst eid.
+Substitution seems like it needs more juice to be pushed down than just rebuilding.

 In a very peculiar way, lambda is also a kind of dump.
 It binds a variable and "gets rid of it" in some sense from the context.
 But it does so in a non destructive way by radically changing the type of the object under consideration and does not form a one-sided inverse with `lift`.